axem-solutions/dem/docs/commands.md

 ## **`dem modify DEV_ENV_NAME`**

-Modify a tool in a Development Environment.
+Change a tool in a Development Environment.

 If the tool type is not specified, the Dev Env settings panel will be opened: